pmorie/node-documentation/README.writing_cartridges.md

 ##### Description

-Hooks are called by OpenShift to allow the end user to control aspects of the cartridge or the software controlled by the cartridge.
+Hooks are called by OpenShift to allow the cartridge user to control aspects of the cartridge or the software controlled by the cartridge.

 The `runhook` script is usually a shim to ensure the environment is correct for running the `action` code.
 Hooks are called by OpenShift